PTW-TUDa/eta-ctrl/docs/guide/development.rst

 Testing your code
 -------------------------------
 Please always execute the tests before committing changes.
-You can do this by navigating to the main folder of the *eta_ctrl* repository and executing the following command in a terminal.
+You can do this by navigating to the main folder of the *ETA Ctrl* repository and executing the following command in a terminal.

 .. code-block:: console